RobSimons1/ocean-dictionary/README.md

       returned to.
 This is valid for both the words 'Oceanographic' and 'Dictionary', as thay are split across two separate rows.
     * Green `Add Word` button is configured to redirect the user to the Add Word page.
 Verified the link and left side positioning in all browsers and screen sizes.
-    * The Search Bar required rigourous testing due to the varoius ways the words in Mongo DB could be accessed and displayed (See Issues List).
+    * The Search Bar required rigourous testing due to the varoius ways the words in Mongo DB could be accessed and displayed (See Issues List #1).
     * Green magnifying glass icon `Search` button next to the search bar activates the entry into the Search Bar.
 This has been tested and affixed in place to maintain its funcionality in all browsers and screen sizes.
     * The Navbar `Home`, `Browse Words`, `New Word` and `Manage Categories` buttons have been extensively tested to rediriect the user to the relevant page.